MCDReforged/MCDReforged.github.io/docs/plugin_dev/command.md

     4. The command parsing finishes

 This is a quick overview of the implantation logic part of command building system.
-It\'s mainly for help you build a perceptual understanding of the command tree based command building system
+It's mainly for help you build a perceptual understanding of the command tree based command building system

 Matching the literal nodes, parsing the remaining command, storing the